jtaylorme/htmlParser/README.md

 # htmlparser

 a simple c++ html parser with limited xPath support.

+See Wiki for documentation.

 All my work has been on Windows and no good way to test other platforms so may need a bit of tweaking if you port.

 ## Changes from rangerlee version